flutter/packages/packages/in_app_purchase/in_app_purchase/README.md

 if (Platform.isAndroid) {
   // NOTE: If you are making a subscription purchase/upgrade/downgrade, we recommend you to
-  // verify the latest status of you your subscription by using server side receipt validation
+  // verify the latest status of your subscription by using server side receipt validation
   // and update the UI accordingly.
 The subscription purchase status shown
   // inside the app may not be accurate. final GooglePlayPurchaseDetails? oldSubscription =